DataDog/integrations-core/README.md

 | Docs | [![Docs - Release][19]][20] |
 | Meta | [![Hatch project][26]][27] [![Linting - Ruff][24]][25] [![Code style - black][21]][22] [![Typing - Mypy][28]][29] [![License - BSD-3-Clause][30]][31] |

-This repository contains integrations that Datadog officially develops and supports.
+This repository contains open source integrations that Datadog officially develops and supports.
+To add a new integration, please see the [Integrations Extras][5] repository and the
-To add a new integration, please see the [Integrations Extras][5] repository and the [accompanying documentation][6].
+[accompanying documentation][6].

 The [Datadog Agent][7] packages are equipped with all the Agent integrations from this